 By 24, I was exhausted.
 So I went to a program and really got sober.

 But the more sober I got, the more my mental health deteriorated.
-It was like speed and booze, only the ups always went too high and the downs were so fucking dark and physically taxing.
+It was like speed and booze, only the ups always went too high and the downs were unbearably dark and physically taxing.

-When the panic attacks became daily and 4-hours long, I quit acting after 16 years, got a corporate job and wrote plays at night.
+When the panic attacks became daily and 4-hours long, I quit acting after 16 years, got a corporate job and started writing plays.
+There was light in the darkness, though.
+I met a young filmmaker named Matt Rundell and promptly fell in love with him.

-Then I saw my dad for the first time since I was 9.
+All within a year, I had the most intense father experiences of my life.
+I met my biological father for the first time since I was 9.
 I wouldn’t have recognized him on the street.
 He was skinny and yellow.
+And he was still drinking and beating his current girlfriend.
+The 3am phone calls started and I severed the relationship.

-Around the same time my dad got cancer.
+And then my biological father got terminal cancer.
 He asked for me on his deathbed and I told him to fuck off.
+He died a month later.
+It took me years to forgive myself and another decade to finally forgive him.

-I had my second nervous breakdown 6-weeks into grad school.
-I caved and went on an antidepressant.
+I had my second nervous breakdown 6-weeks into grad school and almost dropped out.
+Instead, I saw a school psychiatrist and went on an antidepressant.

-I got my Masters, landed a paid directing gig and got a puppy named Machu Picchu.
-I decided to go off my medication because life was so good.
+I got my Masters, landed a paid directing gig and got a puppy.
+I decided to go off my medication because life was so good!

-It only took 5 months for me to spiral into the darkest depression I had ever experienced.
+It only took 5 months for me to spiral into the darkest depression I had ever experienced thus far.
 The walls in my house changed color and I couldn’t move.
 I decided to slash my wrists.

 It was March 4, 2006.

 I was placed on a 72-hour hold at a county psychiatric hospital.
-I was diagnosed with PTSD and Bipolar Disorder – come on, you saw that coming, right?
+I was diagnosed with PTSD and Bipolar Disorder.
+I lost the directing gig and quit doing theatre altogether.

 I continued with my 12-step program, did intense therapy twice a week and found a cocktail of medications that worked.
 I worked my ass off and life got really good.
 I worked as a bookkeeper and copywriter and had a screenplay optioned.

 In 2009, we suffered a really sad miscarriage and I had a D&C. I was thrown into a deep depression from the hormone drop off.
-I ate everything in sight for 6-months and gained 35 pounds.
+I saw a doctor (since this was my second miscarriage – the other one was at 17 and was good news) and I found out that my thyroid disease causes my progesterone to plummet and kill the fetus.

-I got pregnant and stayed pregnant.
-My depression came back with avengeance.
+This time I got pregnant and stayed pregnant with medical help.
+My depression came back with a vengeance.
 It would be 4 excruciating years until I’d experience sanity again.

 On August 23, 2011, my son was born.
 The next morning my OB told me about a woman who threw her baby out of a hospital window to its death.
 I knew at that moment that I was fated to murder my child.

 Graphic, scary thoughts of throwing my baby looped constantly through my brain.
-I duct taped all the windows shut.
+I duct taped all the upstairs windows shut in our townhouse.
 Then I was hit with a mania akin to a kilo of cocaine.

 And then my breast pump started talking to me.
-The postpartum psychosis was short-lived, but it took 6 months before the looping OCD murder thoughts and fears would subside.
+The postpartum psychosis was short-lived, but it took 6 months before the looping OCD murder thoughts, visuals and fears would subside.

 Over the next 3 years, an unrelenting blackness took away everything for which I’d worked so hard.
 The guilt and shame over being a mother and a failing one at that made the downward spiral complete.

-I tried integrative doctors, meds, no meds, jogging, CrossFit, yoga, the Autoimmune Paleo diet (for 18 months solid), tons of supplements, waking and sleeping at the same time (still do), eating animal thyroid (still do), adrenal and thymus glands, testes, and ovaries, taking pregnant horse urine pills, upping my 12-step game, going blonde, meditation, prayer, therapy, stand-up comedy, acupuncture and chinese herbs.
+I tried integrative doctors, meds, no meds, jogging, CrossFit, yoga, the Autoimmune Paleo diet (for 18 months solid), tons of supplements, waking and sleeping at the same time (still do), eating animal thyroid (still do), adrenal and thymus glands, testes, and ovaries, taking pregnant horse urine pills, upping my 12-step game, going blonde, meditation, prayer, therapy, acupuncture and Chinese herbs.
+I also took a stand-up comedy class, but was unable to finish it due to my physically debilitating depression.

 Finally, I went through a process called TMS (Transcranial Magnetic Stimulation).